Event Landing Page vs Full Event Website: Which Do You Need?

 How fast can a landing page launch?

 1 to 2 weeks from kickoff.
 If content (speaker bios, agenda, event details) is ready, we can launch in under a week.
-The build is fast — the content gathering is usually the bottleneck.
+The build is fast.
+Content gathering is usually the bottleneck.

 Do I need a separate domain for my event?